drwpow/html-aria/README.md

 getRole({ tagName: "div", attributes: { role: "button" } }); // "button"
 ```

-In order to describe how this library follows the W3C spec more closely, it’s important to understand that inferring ARIA roles from HTML isn’t simple!
+In order to describe how this library follows the W3C spec more closely, it’s important to understand that inferring ARIA roles from HTML isn’t straightforward!
 There are essentially 3 categories of roles:

-1. **Simple roles**: 1 HTML element = 1 default ARIA role.
+1. **Direct map**: 1 HTML element → 1 default ARIA role.
 2. **Attribute roles**: The proper ARIA role can only be determined from the HTML element’s attributes (e.g. `input[type="radio"]` → `radio`)
 3. **Hierarchial roles**: The proper ARIA role can only be determined by knowing its parent roles.

-The 1st type only requres a simple tag name.
+The 1st type only requires a tag name.
 The 2nd requires a tag name and attributes.
 The 3rd requires knowing its immediate parent elements.
 To see a table of all types, see [3 types of roles](#aria-roles-from-html).

 ### getSupportedRoles()

-The spec dictates that **certain elements may NOT receive certain roles.** For example, `<div role="button">` is allowed (not recommended, but allowed), but `<select role="button">` is not. `getSupportedRoles()` will return all valid roles for a given element (including attributes).
+The spec dictates that **certain elements may NOT receive certain roles.** For example, `<div role="button">` is allowed (not recommended, but allowed), but `<select role="button">` is not. `getSupportedRoles()` will return all valid roles for a given element + attributes.

 ```ts
 import { getSupportedRoles } from "html-aria";